-Students are expected to demonstrate interest, ability, and aptitude for responsibilities in Respiratory Therapy.
-Unsatisfactory conduct may be considered grounds for probation or dismissal.
+Students are expected to demonstrate interest, ability, and aptitude for responsibilities as a RPT student.
+Unsatisfactory conduct may be considered grounds for probation or dismissal from the RPT Program or the college.
 Disregard for patient's welfare, disinterest in studies (as shown by frequent tardiness and absences), failure to cooperate in class assignments and discussions, being disruptive in the class room, and dishonesty on written examinations are examples of behaviors that can be interpreted as unsatisfactory conduct.
 All instructors reserve the right to dismiss a student from the classroom if disrespectful or disruptive behavior is exhibited toward the instructor(s) or fellow students.